 Cruel and Unusual Death: Happens to anyone in the Prayer Warriors' way.
 Stoning is an especially cruel one that both sides use.

 Curb-Stomp Battle: The Prayer Warriors almost always deliver one against the villains.
+Besides Jupiter, none of the other villains put up any kind of a fight.

 Cute and Psycho: Ebony (the character that is, not Thomas' cousin).
-She's beautiful and dresses conservatively...and way too eager to kill heathens and send them to hell.
+She's beautiful and dresses conservatively...and way too eager to kill heathens and send them to Hell.
 She also wants to nuke California because there are too many homosexuals living there.

-Dear Negative Reader: The author frequently begins chapters by saying that his critics are going to hell for "mocking" him.
+Dear Negative Reader: The author frequently begins chapters by saying that his critics are going to Hell for "mocking" him.

 Easy Evangelism: Sometimes, nobody has to do anything to convert somebody.
 The few exceptions are cases in which it is implied (or at least accepted by the Prayer Warriors) that doing so is impossible.